Huntingdon: Culture and community

+Cromwell Museum

 Part of the medieval infirmary hall of St Johns in the market place became Huntingdon Grammar School.
 It was attended by Cromwell and by the diarist Samuel Pepys.
 The building is now the Cromwell Museum, run by Cambridgeshire County Council.

 Legends

 Hinchingbrooke House, once a convent, is said to be haunted.
 The bridge over the Alconbury Brook named Nun's Bridge is said also to be haunted, by one of the nuns who once lived at the convent.
 She is said often to be accompanied by another ghost that resembles a nurse.
-The myth goes that the nun had a monk-lover who caused them to be murdered.
+The myth goes that the nun had a monk lover who caused them to be murdered.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from the Sandy Heath TV transmitter.

+Local radio stations are BBC Radio Cambridgeshire, Heart East,Greatest Hits Radio East, Star Radio and HCR FM, a community based station that broadcast from the town.

+The Hunts Post is the town's local weekly newspaper.

 Education

 The local primary schools are Hartford Junior School, Huntingdon Primary School, Thongsley Fields Primary School, St John's Primary School, Stukeley Meadows Primary School and Cromwell Academy Primary School.
 Spring Common School is a special-needs school.
 Secondary schools include St Peter's School and Hinchingbrooke School.
 Further education colleges include Huntingdonshire Regional College, Hinchingbrooke School sixth-form college and St Peter's sixth form.